3.1

 What is investment performance?

-Investment performance refers to the return on investment (ROI) that an investor has achieved over a given period of time.
+Investment performance refers to the return on investment (ROI) that an investor has achieved over a given period.
 ROI is a measure of the profitability of an investment, calculated by dividing the gain or loss on the investment by the original cost of the investment.
 Investment performance can be measured in a variety of ways, including:

 Absolute return

-This refers to the overall gain or loss on an investment, expressed as a monetary amount or percentage.
+This refers to an investment's overall gain or loss, expressed as a monetary amount or percentage.

 Annualised return

-This measures the average annual return on an investment over a given period of time, such as a year or several years.
+This measures the average annual return on an investment over a given period, such as a year or several years.

 Risk-adjusted return

-This measures the return on an investment after taking into account the level of risk associated with the investment.
-This can be helpful for comparing the performance of investments with different levels of risk.
+This measures the return on an investment after considering the level of risk associated with it.
+It can help compare the performance of investments with different levels of risk.

 Benchmark return

-Some investors may compare the performance of their investments to a benchmark, such as a stock market index, to see how their investments are performing relative to the market.
+Some investors may compare their investments' performance to a benchmark, such as a stock market index, to see how their investments are performing relative to the market.

 3.2